dirkjbreeuwer/100-days-of-code/README.md

 ## Daily Log

 - Day 1: Created this README.md, fixed a bug in [To-do App in React](https://github.com/dirkjbreeuwer/todoapp-react).
-Feeling like this project is getting messy, probably need to do a significant refactor.
+Project is getting messy, need to do a significant refactor.
 Struggling to implement edit functionality. #Todo: Implement edit functionality in isolation of current project (i.e. break down the problem).
 - Day 2: Started adding the "edit" functionality in the [To-do App in React](https://github.com/dirkjbreeuwer/todoapp-react).
-It now allows to edit, but it lost its styling and delete functionality.
-Created first branch to see serve a development version in Vercel.
+It now allows to edit, missing styling and delete functionality.